 Using these bounds it is now possible to adapt any subgraph enumeration scheme to the task of finding a set H. To demonstrate this, we adopt the DFS search and DFS canonical labeling used by gSpan, which we refer to as gSpanPrune.
 The key steps of our algorithm are summarized as follows, and Figure 11 illustrates how the pruning mechanism works.
+Note that E refers to examples as discussed earlier.